 Ambassador’s Potomac Mansion Renovation

 Today’s design inspiration comes from a diplomatic ambassador’s wooded, hillside mansion overlooking the Potomac River in McLean, Virginia.
 The 20,000 square-foot residence was completely redesigned over the course of a comprehensive renovation which included the altering and customization of nearly every floor, wall, and ceiling within.
-The result being a personalized expansive and elegant, art-filled contemporary design.
+The result being an expansive and personalized, art-filled contemporary home.

-Built into the hill and organized over four floors, the home has been designed for both private casual family living and entertaining, as well as for public entertaining on a large and formal scale with separate spaces dedicated for each.
-Throughout, the mood is kept light with an open and airy flow and a warm, neutral color palette.
+Built into the hill and arranged over four floors, the home is designed for both private casual family living and entertaining, as well as for public formal entertaining on a large scale with separate spaces dedicated for each.
+Throughout, the mood is light with an open and airy flow and a warm, neutral color palette.
 The extraordinary level of customization and quite sophisticated design is where this home really shines.

 The renovation was largely an interior transformation, designed from the inside out, with the interiors informing the architecture, taking its lead from the Los Angeles based interior designer Joan Behnke, whom the owner selected to realize his vision with her signature level of understated elegance.
 David Cooper, principal of ACG Architects in McLean was selected for the architectural work, with BOWA, a McLean area contractor organizing and facilitating the project.